 Imagine if one aphid can have 80-90 offspring in a week, and at the end of that week, some of those offspring will be old enough to start bearing their own offspring, and a week later, some of those offspring will be old enough to start bearing their own offspring, and the cycle keeps going and going!

+At that rate, it is easy to see how rapidly aphid populations can overrun a plant, possibly killing the younger plants or the newer growth on a plant.
 Generation upon generation can be produced each year by the tiny aphids.
 Fortunately, this rapid reproduction is kept in check by natural predators, environmental factors, and chemical controls.